Ed Asner: 1970–1982: The Mary Tyler Moore Show and Lou Grant

+1983–2009: Established actor and voice work

 Asner had an extensive voice acting career.
 In 1987, he played the eponymous character, George F. Babbitt, in the L.A.
 Classic Theatre Works' radio theater production of Sinclair Lewis' novel Babbitt.
 Asner won one Audie Award and was nominated for two Grammy Awards and an additional Audie for his audiobook work.
-He also provided the voices for Joshua on Joshua and the Battle of Jericho (1986) for Hanna-Barbera, J. Jonah Jameson on the 1990s animated television series Spider-Man (1994–98); Hoggish Greedly on Captain Planet and the Planeteers (1990–95); Hudson on Gargoyles (1994–96); Jabba the Hutt on the radio version of Star Wars; Master Vrook from Star Wars: Knights of the Old Republic and its sequel; Roland Daggett on Batman: The Animated Series (1992–94); Cosgrove on Freakazoid!; Ed Wuncler on The Boondocks (2005–14); and Granny Goodness in various DC Comics animated series.
-He also voiced Napoleon, Cornelia's younger sister's cat in the Disney show W.I.T.C.H., and Kid Potato, the Butcher's dad in the PBS Kids show hit WordGirl.
-He was even nominated for a Daytime Emmy Award for Outstanding Performer in an Animated Program but lost to Eartha Kitt for Nick Jr.'s The Wonder Pets.
+He also provided the voices for Joshua on Joshua and the Battle of Jericho (1986) for Hanna-Barbera, J. Jonah Jameson on the 1990s animated television series Spider-Man: The Animated Series (1994–98); Hoggish Greedly on Captain Planet and the Planeteers (1990–95); Hudson on Gargoyles (1994–96); Jabba the Hutt on the radio version of Star Wars; Master Vrook from Star Wars: Knights of the Old Republic and its sequel; Roland Daggett on Batman: The Animated Series (1992–94); Cosgrove on Freakazoid!; Ed Wuncler on The Boondocks (2005–14); and Granny Goodness in various DC Comics animated series.
+He also voiced Napoleon, Cornelia's younger sister's cat in the Disney show W.I.T.C.H., and Kid Potato, the Butcher's dad in the PBS Kids hit show WordGirl.
+He was even nominated for a Daytime Emmy Award for Outstanding Performer in an Animated Program but lost to Eartha Kitt for Nick Jr.'s Wonder Pets!.
 Asner provided the voice of famed American orator Edward Everett in the 2017 documentary film The Gettysburg Address.

 Asner provided the voice of the main protagonist Carl Fredricksen in the Academy Award-winning Pixar film Up (2009).
 He received critical acclaim for the role, with one critic going so far as to suggest "They should create a new category for this year's Academy Award for Best Vocal Acting in an Animated Film and name Asner as the first recipient."
 He appeared in the mid- to late-2000s decade in a recurring segment on The Tonight Show with Jay Leno, entitled "Does This Impress Ed Asner?"
 He was cast in a Country Music Television comedy pilot, Regular Joe.

 In 2001, Asner was the recipient of the Screen Actors Guild Life Achievement Award.
+Asner won more Emmy Awards for performing than any other male actor (seven, including five for the role of Lou Grant).
+In 1996, he was inducted into the Academy of Television Arts & Sciences Hall of Fame.